faerietree/shell__blendercam_convenience_script/README.md

 Download, update, library build, setup convenience script.
 -----

 Note: It may be that the current blenderCAM addon is not yet compatible with the newest blender!
+It was compatible with the rc1 of 2.73.
+Important: Make sure that the link in the `BLENDER_RELEASE_PATH` points to `blenderfiles/2.xy/` and not just to `blenderfiles/`.

 Blender Addon Prerequisites:
 ------
 Note: BlenderCAM tries to enable these automatically but it may fail.
-* Simplify Curves (curve_simplify).
+* Simplify Curves (`curve_simplify`).

-''"After first start everything should be set up.
+*"After first start everything should be set up.
 If you don't see CAM tabs on the right side, go to preferences-addons and enable the Simplify curves addon and CAM addon.
-Also, if Blender CAM tabs don't show, change Blender Render to  Blender CAM [or print_3d] in the upper header."
-(Vilem Novak, BlenderCAM creator)''
+Also, if Blender CAM tabs don't show, change Blender Render to  Blender CAM [or `print_3d`] in the upper header."
+(Vilem Novak, BlenderCAM creator)*

 Setup: